Skip to content

 Best With Safety and Straight Razors

-Traditional shaving cream is the stuff we get in tubs, although some, like the Italian brand Proraso, come in a tube as well as in tubs.
+Traditional shaving cream is the type we typically find in tubs, although some brands, such as the Italian brand Proraso, also come in tubes.

 holding a tub of Taconic Bay Rum Shave Cream